alex-shamray/blog/Java/automate-gui-tests-for-swing-applications.md

 ![Figure 3.
 Menu items to change the input field text color](jw-1115-swing3-100156587-orig.gif) *Figure 3.
 Menu items to change the input field text color*

 Of course, according to XP's "test-first" rule, application code should not exist prior to the test code.
-But for this article's purpose, we start from this completed code and focus on the test code.</p>
+But for this article's purpose, we start from this completed code and focus on the test code.

 ### Access Swing components from test code